 If I’ve already done RigPass or another industry recognized safety orientation, will I also have to do Day 1 – Building the Basin: Fundamental Safety Orientation?

 • Individuals who have already completed a RigPass, or another industry recognized safety orientation course, may be grandfathered in for the Day 1 – Building the Basin: Fundamental Safety Orientation.
 IADC recommends that the company verifies the orientation/training based on the site-specific requirements.

 How much will it cost?

 Please refer to the latest Schedule of Fees (SOF) for program-specific fees.
 Link to the fee schedule can be found here:

 How long are the course days?

-Each course day will be between 8-9 hours long.
+Each course day will be between 8-9 hours long, including a lunch break.

 Will Building the Basin be required and available just in the Permian Basin or nationwide?